 - Loss or Driver’s License

-With this in mind there are a myriad of effective defense strategies an experienced Broward Shoplifting Lawyer will employ with the goal of having the case dismissed or the charges reduced to a lesser offense.
+With this in mind there are a myriad of effective defense strategies an experienced Fort Lauderdale Petit Theft Lawyer will employ with the goal of having the case dismissed or the charges reduced to a lesser offense.
 An experienced criminal defense attorney will seek out any pretrial motions including motions to suppress evidence due to unlawful search and seizure and will look to see if any of the following can be raised as effective defenses:

 - Customers mistakenly leaving the store distracted with merchandise